qjamie/format-losses/README.md

 # How to use

-- Put relevant data into each textbox
+- Input relevant data into each textbox
 - Convert with the click of a button
-- Adjust settings at will
+- Adjust advanced settings to match requirements